Law and the Courts

 Some civil records are open, but most are restricted for 60 years.
 R denotes a restricted record; R60; R100 indicates the restriction period.

 All criminal records under 100 years old are restricted.
 Some records may also be sealed or restricted for longer periods by a court order.
 All requests for permission to access restricted records should provide information about the reason for the research.
 The more information provided, the easier it is to consider the request.

 Details about restrictions and who to contact for access permission are found in individual entries on Collections search.
 Access enquiries may need to be directed to the individual court registrar, the Ministry of Justice or the Department of Corrections.

 Actions or civil proceedings involved legal action brought under civil statute (as opposed to criminal statute) usually by one citizen (plaintiff) against another citizen (defendant) for financial or other reasons.

 Plaint Registers list civil cases, and files may also exist.
 File numbers are found in the registers which contain particulars of plaintiff, defendant, and the progress of the case.
-In a very few cases plaints are listed by surname on Archway.
+In a very few cases plaints are listed by surname on Collections search.